docarray/docarray/docs/advanced/document-store/index.md

 ## Persistence, mutations and context manager

 Having DocumentArrays that are backed by a document store introduces an extra consideration into the way you think about DocumentArrays.
-The DocumentArray object created in your Python program is now a view of the underlying implementation in the external store.
+The DocumentArray object created in your Python program is now a view of the underlying implementation in the document store.
-This means that your DocumentArray object in Python can be out of sync with what is persisted to the external store.
+This means that your DocumentArray object in Python can be out of sync with what is persisted to the document store.

 **For example**
 ```python